-The most sophisticated and dedicated organized criminal elements, leading to very complex and surprisingly effective attacks on the merchant terminal infrastructure; and

-• The most common, least sophisticated of criminal elements, who use readily available, simple technology and direct access to consumer payment cards.
+- The most sophisticated and dedicated organized criminal elements, leading to very complex and surprisingly effective attacks on merchant terminal infrastructures; and - The most common, least sophisticated of criminal elements, using readily available, simple technology and direct access to ATMs, POS devices, and consumer payment cards.

 Criminals want a high and rapid rate of return, regardless of the type of theft they are considering.
 Skimming allows them to capture massive amounts of account details in a short amount of time, with low risk of detection.
-As a result, it often is their first and foremost consideration.
+As a result, skimming often is their first and foremost consideration.
+With globalization and the Internet, underground industries have evolved that can move and distribute large amounts of stolen information quickly and efficiently, maximizing the profit to the criminals who may operate in safe havens anywhere in the world.